dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 # @dlr-eoc/core-ui (Schematics for UKIS core-ui)

 This project includes some schematics to add the base UKIS-Layout to an angular application.
-It is based on Clarity so [add this first](https://clarity.design/get-started/developing/angular)!
+The Layout is based on Clarity so [add this first](https://clarity.design/get-started/developing/angular)!

 ## What the ng-add command is doing?